tlverse/tlverse-handbook/03-tlverse.md

 # Welcome to the `tlverse` {#tlverse}

+Updated: 2021-06-10

 ## Learning Objectives {-}

+This chapter introduces the `tlverse` software ecosystem, including

-1. Understand the `tlverse` ecosystem conceptually
+1. Understanding the `tlverse` ecosystem conceptually.
-2. Identify the core components of the `tlverse`
+2. Identifying the core components of the `tlverse`.
-3. Install `tlverse` `R` packages
+3. Installing `tlverse` `R` packages.
-4. Understand the Targeted Learning roadmap
+4. Understanding the Targeted Learning roadmap.
-5. Learn about the WASH Benefits example data
+5. Learning about the WASH Benefits example data.

 ## What is the `tlverse`? {-}